therealhalonen/penetration_testing/h1/report.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
 All good all good!
-First i created a working directory, form where i started the Metasploit database and Metasploit Framework console with:
+First i created a working directory, from where i started the Metasploit database and Metasploit Framework console with:
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ mkdir firstday